SteveBarnett/human-centred/_posts/2026-07-08-wcag-best-practice-and-severity.md

 Designed to help answer: **"I've found an accessibility issue.
 How serious is it?"**.

 - We can use severity levels and [WCAG](https://www.w3.org/WAI/WCAG22/quickref/?currentsidebar=%23col_overview&technologies=smil%2Cpdf%2Cflash%2Csl&showtechniques=123%2C242) or best practice (BP) to decide this.
 One reason we want to be able to consistently assign the appropriate level of seriousness to an issue is to build trust with the teams doing the work.
-We want them to be able to believe us when we sat something is High severity.
+We want them to be able to believe us when we say something is High severity.
 - Every issue is important.
 But when everything is urgent, nothing is urgent.
 Getting the seriousness of an issue right helps the team fix the things that have the most impact first.

 ## Severity